-- (i) Materials. - All buildings shall be constructed of stone, exposed timber, fiber cement siding, wood siding, shingle siding, or other high-quality masonry material.
-No building shall be covered with sheet or corrugated metal or with vinyl siding. - 2) Exterior building materials shall be continued to finished grade of any elevation in accordance with minimum manufacture specifications. - 3) Cornices shall be constructed of brick, stone, wood, pre-cast concrete, or other high quality, long-lasting material. - 4) Architectural accent materials located above the roof line shall be constructed of brick, stone, wood, pre-cast concrete, architectural quality steel, fiber cement siding or other high quality, long-lasting material. - (ii) Colors. - Color schemes used for buildings shall aesthetically integrate building elements together, relate separate (free-standing) buildings on the same lot or parcel to each other, and be used to enhance the architectural form of the building. - 2) Exterior colors for new buildings and structures, including roofs, shall be coordinated with the predominant colors of the surrounding landscape to minimize contrast between the structure and the natural environment.
-It is strongly encouraged that dark or earth-tone colors be used to make the building or structure less conspicuous as seen from off site. - 3) All building projections, including, but not limited to, chimneys, flues, vents, and gutters, shall match or complement in color the permanent color of the surface from which they project.
+- (a) Building Architecture. - (i) Building design and architecture are critical components for quality development.
+Building and architecture design standards are intended to promote compatibility within a development and throughout the Cashiers Commercial Area, allow creativity and diversity of design, protect property values and neighborhood quality, and provide a safe and attractive environment for residents and visitors alike to uses in the community. - (b) Building Materials and Color. - Materials. - 1) All buildings shall be constructed of stone, exposed timber, fiber cement siding, wood siding, shingle siding, or other high-quality material, as approved by the Design Review Committee.
+No building shall be covered with sheet or corrugated metal or with vinyl siding. - 2) Exterior building materials shall be continued to finished grade of any elevation in accordance with minimum manufacture specifications. - 3) Cornices shall be constructed of brick, stone, wood, pre-cast concrete, or other high quality, long-lasting material. - 4) Architectural accent materials located above the roof line shall be constructed of brick, stone, wood, pre-cast concrete, architectural quality steel, fiber cement siding or other high quality, long-lasting material. - (ii) Colors. - 1) Color schemes used for buildings shall aesthetically integrate building elements together, relate separate (free-standing) buildings on the same lot or parcel to each other, and be used to enhance the architectural form of the building. - 2) Exterior colors for new buildings and structures, including roofs, should be the predominant colors of the historic Cashiers Summer resort traditions, historic whites, grays, browns or colors from a rustic color palette are recommended, along with white or black pronounced trim colors.
+Fluorescent colors shall be avoided.